aerospike-examples/aerospike-timeseries-demo/README.md

 ```bash
 java -jar target/AeroTimeSeries-1.0.jar -o L -t AAPL,IBM -d 10 -h 127.0.0.1
 ```
 This would connect to Google Finance and download data (one-minute time frame) of the last 10 days for the Stock Ticker of Apple and IBM.
-In case there is no internet connection available, one can manually download the data from Google Finance (http://www.google.com/finance/getprices?i=[PERIOD]&p=[DAYS]d&f=d,o,h,l,c,v&df=cpct&q=[TICKER]) and populate the file stocktick.txt without specifying the -d option
+In case there is no internet connection available, one can manually download the data from Google Finance (http://www.google.com/finance/getprices?i=[PERIOD]&p=[DAYS]d&f=d,o,h,l,c,v&df=cpct&q=[TICKER]) and populate the file stocktick.txt without specifying the -d option.
+In this only one stock can be analysed for the period requested for.

 To read data, use this command:
 ```bash